£0.00 (0 items)

 What about speaking at conferences on a wide stage?

-Sure, I'd say that if you have a stage and it's danger free, use the stage if you're comfortable with it.
+Sure, I'd say that if you have a stage and it's danger-free, use it if you're comfortable with it.
 But it's not essential.

 If you're doing a good job without movement and that's your authentic style, I'd stay with it.